 Why is this bill important?

-As diabetes educators, we know that self-management can be a path to a better quality of life.
+As diabetes care and education specialists, we know that self-management can be a path to a better quality of life.
 However, barriers within the Medicare benefit keep some of our most vulnerable citizens from accessing DSMT.
 The Expanding Access to DSMT Act (H.R.
 1840 and S. 814) will reduce barriers and improve Medicare beneficiary access to DSMT services in the following ways:

 - Allows the initial 10 hours of DSMT during the first year to remain available until fully utilized.
 If there's a determination of medical necessity, then an additional 6 hours of training/ education may be added.